zaneveld/Scheduling/README.md

 ### Planning Tools

+<a href="https://docs.google.com/spreadsheets/d/1uIv9RwFkafwDJm-eblw2n1BDx5AhW50MxXAIyAPpeTA/edit?usp=sharing"> Time Schedule Metadata </a>
 The time schedule metadata sheet holds metadata about classes and instructors that can be used for manual or automated checks when submitting the Winter or Spring time schedules
-<a href="https://docs.google.com/spreadsheets/d/1uIv9RwFkafwDJm-eblw2n1BDx5AhW50MxXAIyAPpeTA/edit?usp=sharing"> Time Schedule Metadata </a>

 ### Scheduling log

+<a href="https://forms.gle/zxasyCXRXKxffx3c9"> New Scheduling Log Entry</a>
 This can be used to record changes to classes or requests.
 Especially useful for recurring issues we should check for in future quarters.
 Free text.

-<a href="https://forms.gle/zxasyCXRXKxffx3c9"> New Scheduling Log Entry</a>
+<a href="https://docs.google.com/spreadsheets/d/1Ue2ju4bGIrp-gsZVByhaozGD4e4eqsDugyClNIDsm9o/edit?usp=sharing"> Scheduling Log </a>

-View entries in the scheduling log.
+Use the link above to view entries in the scheduling log.
 I'll record changes there, so you can see what has/hasn't been done.
-<a href="https://docs.google.com/spreadsheets/d/1Ue2ju4bGIrp-gsZVByhaozGD4e4eqsDugyClNIDsm9o/edit?usp=sharing"> Scheduling Log </a>

 ## Internal Links (Restricted Access)